akanadocs/docs-test/ag/bindings/using_messaging_binding.md

 * **Binding Details** - Displays the "Binding Type" and "Binding" associated with the service access point definition.
 The "Binding Type" is a Policy Manager-specific field.
 The "Binding" represents the wsdl:binding element in the WSDL.
 * **Access Point Details** - Displays the "WSDL Port Name" and "Description."
 The "WSDL Port Name" represents the wsdl:port element in the WSDL.
 The "Description" represents the wsdl:documentation element in the WSDL.
 The "Description" field is  optional.
 * Virtual Host Name - Allows you to specify the virtual host name of the  AMQP broker.
-* **AMQPS Details** - Displays the virtual host name assigned to the AMQP broker, authentication details (true/false), and Username.
+* **AMQPS Details** - Displays the virtual host name assigned to the AMQP broker, authentication details (true/false), and username.
 If true, the AMQPS binding will be used to authenticate an AMQP registry where AMQP destinations or targets are located, or will authenticate the AMQP system itself.
-To enable authentication, select the checkbox and specify the username and password credentials.
+To enable authentication, select the check-box and specify the username and password credentials.

 *Add Container Listener (AMQP) > Configure AMQP Listener Details* -  (Workbench > Containers > Details)